w-k-s/knowledge/Architecture/Questions that architects should always ask.md

 - External service in this context refers to a service that is outside our microservice cluster.

 **4. List possible error scenarios?
 Draw sequence diagrams**

+**5. What if X is down?**

+- Circuit breaker pattern
+- Redundancy

+## Compliance Policies

+**1. Is this business willing to use Open-source technologies?**

+- Many companies refuse to adopt solutions built with open source technologies.
+They favour Oracle over PostgreSQL, IBM MQ over Kafka e.t.c.
+- I'm not a fan of such blanket policies! but important to bear in mind before designing a solution.